-Is the Sony a7R IV the best portrait photography camera for you?
-If you value portability, frequently use continuous shooting, need the ultra-high resolution, and/or want an all-around camera that excels at just about everything, then yes!
+Is the Sony a7R IV the best camera for portraits for you?
+If you value portability, frequently use continuous shooting, need the ultra-high-resolution, and/or want an all-around camera that excels at just about everything, then yes!

-If the price seems a little steep for you (just under $3500 camera body only – check latest price here), the previous generation Sony a7R III is now under $2500 and has more megapixels than the Canon 5D Mark IV that retails for near the same price.
+If the price seems a little steep for you (just under $3500 camera body only), the previous generation Sony a7R III is now under $2500 and has more megapixels than the Canon 5D Mark IV that retails for near the same price.

 If you’re a Canon lover, don’t despair.
 Canon, of course, has its high-resolution DSLR equivalent and that’s the Canon 5D Mark IV.

 It’s not as high in megapixels as the rest of the cameras on this list, but it turns out impressively sharp images with exceptionally high-quality color output.